conduit-innovation/landsails/README.md

 ## Code Examples

 I have my test Sails project set up to load `landSails` as a global.
 It's not essential, but the following examples work on that basis.

+Currently, this only covers the server-side ODA module.
+The 'Island' also works to some degree (loads models fine), but doesn't yet support routes or actions, so I've left out example code for the time being.

 ### Automatically track changes to waterline model(s), and send ODA back to the client